-If your software provider doesn’t use intrusion or virus detection, we recommend researching a virus detection/malware solution.
-(Virus/malware software is a good idea for personal computers as well, even if the software provider you use does offer this form of security.)
+If your software provider doesn’t use intrusion or virus detection, we recommend researching an anti-virus and/or malware detection solution.
+(Anti-virus and malware detection software are a good idea for personal computers as well, even if the software provider you use does offer this form of security.)

 - Bitdefender Antivirus Plus